-\item[2)] Weight Staleness: The ``1F1B'' schedule leads to the 5\emph{th} mini-batch adopting various versions of weights to perform the forward pass (\ie, $\mathbf W_2$ for GPU 0, $\mathbf W_3$ for GPU 1, $\mathbf W_4$ for GPU 2, and $\mathbf W_5$ for GPU 3).
-When comparing with the weight versions of serial execution shown in Figure~\ref{fig:serial}, we see that $\mathbf W_5$ is the only staleness-free version of weights.
-Obviously, $\mathbf W_2$, $\mathbf W_3$, and $\mathbf W_4$ are stale as they are generated ahead of the backward propagation of the 4\emph{th} mini-batch.
-The staleness issue can degenerate the convergence and drop the model accuracy compared to serial execution. \end{itemize}
+\item[2)] \textbf{Weight Staleness}: The ``1F1B'' schedule leads to the 5\emph{th} mini-batch to use different versions of weights for the forward pass (\ie, $\mathbf W_2$ for GPU 0, $\mathbf W_3$ for GPU 1, $\mathbf W_4$ for GPU 2, and $\mathbf W_5$ for GPU 3).
+Comparing these versions to the weight updates shown in Figure~\ref{fig:serial}, we observe that only $\mathbf W_5$ is the up-to-date version, while $\mathbf W_2$, $\mathbf W_3$, and $\mathbf W_4$ are stale, as they are generated before the backward propagation of the 4\emph{th} mini-batch.
+The staleness issue can degrade convergence and reduce model accuracy compared to serial execution. \end{itemize}

-To handle the weight inconsistency issue, PipeDream proposes to use the weight stashing technique, where all GPUs except the last one are required to maintain one version of weights for each active mini-batch.
-Although the weight stashing technique can ensure the consistency between the forward pass and backward propagation of each mini-batch, it incurs extra and unbalanced weights memory.
-As shown in the right side of Figure~\ref{fig:pipedream}, the GPUs are required to store up to $D$ versions of weights, where $D$ denotes the pipeline depth.
-Besides, the weight stashing technique does not help address the weight staleness issue incurred by the ``1F1B'' schedule.
-As shown in Figure~\ref{fig:pipedream}, when using the weight stashing technique, the forward pass and backward pass of the 5\emph{th} mini-batch will use the same version of weights for both forward pass and backward propagation, that is, $\mathbf W_2$ on GPU 0, $\mathbf W_3$ on GPU 1, $\mathbf W_4$ on GPU 2, and $\mathbf W_5$ on GPU 3.
-It is clear that when comparing with the serial execution shown in Figure~\ref{fig:serial}, all GPUs except the last one still use stale weights for DNN training.
+To address the weight inconsistency issue, PipeDream proposes using the weight stashing technique, where all GPUs, except the last one, are required to maintain one version of weights for each in-flight mini-batch.
+Although the weight stashing technique can ensure the consistency between the forward pass and backward propagation of each mini-batch, it incurs additional and unbalanced memory usage.
+As shown on the right side of Figure~\ref{fig:pipedream}, the GPUs are required to store up to $D$ versions of weights, where $D$ denotes the pipeline depth.
+Furthermore, the weight stashing technique does not help resolve the weight staleness issue introduced by the ``1F1B'' schedule.
+As illustrated in Figure~\ref{fig:pipedream}, when using weight stashing, the 5\emph{th} mini-batch will use the same version of weights for both forward pass and backward propagation, that is, $\mathbf W_2$ on GPU 0, $\mathbf W_3$ on GPU 1, $\mathbf W_4$ on GPU 2, and $\mathbf W_5$ on GPU 3.
+However, when comparing these versions of weights with the serial execution shown in Figure~\ref{fig:serial}, all GPUs, except the last one, are still using stale weights for DNN training.